Pathology & Referrals

 Understanding the regulatory framework

-For patients who want to understand the framework more deeply, the RACGP guidance on prescribing practice provides a clinician-focused overview, and Services Australia's information on prescriptions and the PBS covers the patient-facing side of how prescriptions work.
+For patients who want to understand the framework more deeply, the RACGP guidance on prescribing practice provides a clinician-focused overview.
+Services Australia's information on prescriptions and the PBS covers the patient-facing side.

 If you are concerned about your current medication